MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 ### Our First Query

-Let's say we want to query a list of department names from this data source.
-We query this knot using Julia's index notation.
+Let's say we want to return the list of department names from this dataset.
+We query the `chicago` knot using Julia's index notation.

     department_names = chicago[It.department.name]
     #=>